aws-samples/aws-network-firewall-rulegroups-with-proofpoints-emerging-threats-open-ruleset/README.md

 ```

 5. Validate the CloudFormation stack is deployed successfully by logging into the AWS console.
 The solution is triggered at a 6hour interval by default.
 To trigger it manually, create a test event by navigating to lambda service in the console.
 6. Select **ANFSuricataRulesDownloader** function.
 Click on Test button on the drop-down and choose **Configure test events**.
 Select hello-world template and save as “test”.
 Click the Test icon to start the lambda job.
-This will trigger the workflow described in figure1.
+This will trigger the workflow described in Figure 1.
 7. The ANFSuricataRulesProcessor will create 50+ rule groups under normal circumstances.
 The rule groups are ready to be associated to your AWS Network Firewall policy based on your specific requirements.
 8. To do this, navigate to the VPC service in AWS console.
 Select Network Firewall Policy on the left.
 Select the appropriate rule groups that are required and add them to the policy.
 Click Save.
 An example screenshot of different rule groups created via our solution is shown below in Figure 2.